allegroai/clearml-session/README.md

 ### Leaving a session and reconnecting from the same machine

-On the `clearml-session` CLI terminal, enter 'quit' or press Ctrl-C It will close the CLI but leaves the remote session running
+On the `clearml-session` CLI terminal, enter 'quit' or press `Ctrl-C` It will close the CLI but preserve the remote session (i.e. remote session will remain running)

 When you want to reconnect to it, execute:
 ``` bash